How to Change Name or Surname In France?

 At that point, the processes differ depending on whether you need to follow the “legitimate reason” protocol or the simplified procedure.

-As mentioned right at the start, one of the obvious reasons for a name change is after getting married.
-The interesting thing is that, unlike the UK, in France maiden names are not automatically changed when you get married.
-Generally speaking, the French authorities don’t consider it an issue if people continue to use their maiden name, that said, Brits may want to change theirs to reflect their family name.
+As mentioned right at the start, one of the obvious reasons for a name change is marriage.
+The interesting thing is that, unlike the UK, in France, maiden names are not automatically changed when you get married.
+Generally speaking, the French authorities don’t consider it an issue if people continue to use their maiden name; that said, Brits may want to change theirs to reflect their family name.

 The Bottom Line

-Changing your name in France is still a more difficult process than in the UK in most instances, but the simplification of rules around changing your birth or family name does have advantages for those in that specific situation.
-Ultimately, if in doubt about whether to change your name or the processes involved, contact the authorities to get sound advice.
+Changing your name in France is still more difficult than in the UK in most cases, but the simplification of rules for changing your birth or family name does offer advantages for those in that situation.
+Ultimately, if in doubt about whether to change your name or the processes involved, contact the authorities for sound advice.

 We hope this helps, and if you are residing in France permanently, you may be interested in other articles about how to apply for French nationality or about Ameli, the online system to keep on top of your CPAM activity and reimbursements for your medical contributions or how to choose home and contents Insurance.